This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Ingredients

-- 1 leek cleaned, trimmed, and thinly sliced
+- 1 large leek thoroughly rinsed, trimmed, and thinly sliced (about 1 ½ cups)

 - 2 cloves garlic minced